 Washington National and Dulles airports are an important source of employment for people in our communities.
 But instead of helping our communities move ahead, the low wages and poor conditions for food and retail workers at these airports are keeping workers behind.
 At Dulles, the estimated average wage for retail and food service workers is just \$9.74 per hour yet for every hour worked by a concessions employee at the airport, the government makes an estimated \$14.
-Major airports across the country have taken great strides in giving retail and food service workers is our nation's capital deserve the same.
+Major airports across the country have taken great strides in giving retail and food service workers a better deal by working with UNITE HERE.
+We believe that airport concessions workers in our nation's capital deserve the same.
 D.C. appoints several members to the Metropolitan Washington Airports Authority which governs these airports.